 - What is Public Lending Right?

 - Role of PLR International

 - Current spread of PLR systems internationally

 - Different PLR approaches

 - EU Directive on PLR

 - How has PLR been implemented in the EU?

 - How far have we come since 1995?

-- Case study: PLR in the United Kingdom
+- New developments

 What is Public Lending Right?